 In summary, I can say that it is very difficult – especially for projects of customers, when you build WordPress websites as a contract work – to build a website that does not set cookies.
 If your website is aimed at users from the EU, then according to the current legal situation you have to get the consent of your visitors to set the most cookies.
 An opt-in cookie banner is then mandatory for your WordPress website!

-I personally use the Borlabs Cookie WordPress plugin for my websites.
-It offers the most features for a reasonable price, complies with many legal requirements and is currently the plugin I can recommend best.
+I personally use the Real Cookie Banner WordPress plugin for our websites.
+It offers the most features for a reasonable price, allows you a legally compliant setup and is currently the plugin I can best recommend.